 - (Optional) Custom header image file

 The SecureDrop Submission Key should be located on your Transfer Device from earlier.
-It will depend on the location where the USB stick is mounted, but for example, if you are already in the ansible-base directory, you can just run:
+It will depend on the location where the USB stick is mounted, but for example, if you are already at the root of the SecureDrop repository, you can just run:

 Or you may use the copy and paste capabilities of the file manager.
 Repeat this step for the Admin GPG key and custom header image.